Global bifurcation for corotating and counter-rotating vortex pairs: Introduction

 The initial results are numerical, and indicate that one can start from those trivial solutions and construct more complex ones from them.
 Notably, Deem and Zabusky \cite{dz:vstates} numerically showed the existence of polygonally shaped rotating patches with $m$-fold symmetry.
 Corotating and counter-rotating vortex pairs were investigated by Saffman and Szeto \cite{ss:pairs} and Pierrehumbert \cite{pierrehumbert}, who found that the patches were almost circular when far away from each other, but increasingly deform as they move closer to each other, until they eventually touch.
 Dritschel \cite{dritschel} numerically constructed pairs with different shapes and studied their linear stability.

 The first analytic existence results are perturbative, in the sense that they stem from an expansion around the explicit solutions, depending on some very small parameter $\ep$.
 The first rigorous existence proof for V-state solutions bifurcating from the Rankine vortex is due to Burbea \cite{burbea:motions}.
 He reformulated the elliptic problem in terms of conformal mappings and then obtained the local curve of solutions by means of the theorem of Crandall and Rabinowitz \cite{rabinowitz:simple}.
-This result was then improved first by Hmidi, Mateu and Verdera \cite{hmv:reg} who showed that the boundary of the solutions along the curve is smooth and convex, and then by Castro, Córdoba and Gómez-Serrano \cite{ccg:reg} who showed that it is actually analytic.
+This result was then improved first by Hmidi, Mateu and Verdera \cite{hmv:reg} who showed that the boundary of the solutions along the curve is smooth and convex, and then by Castro, Córdoba and Gómez-Serrano \cite{CCGS-2016-2} who showed that it is actually analytic.

 For the case when the explicit solutions are point vortices, the situation is more complicated.
 Marchioro and Pulvirenti \cite{mp:vortex} proved the desingularization of $N$-point vortices in the sense that they found smooth solutions $\omega_{\ep}$ to Euler's equations.
 Lamb \cite{lamb} discovered a nontrivial explicit example of touching counter-rotating pairs, where the vortex is not uniformly distributed but has a smooth compactly supported profile related to Bessel functions.
 Turkington \cite{turkington:nfold} analytically constructed pairs of corotating patches by restricting the attention to a fixed region around each patch and then solving a modified variational problem there.
 Although his approach is quite global, it does not yield sufficient structure of each vortex patch.
-More recently, using Burbea's formulation and the implicit function theorem, Hmidi and Mateu \cite{hm:pairs} investigated the desingularization of point vortices by studying small vortex patches around each point.
-This was then extended by one of the authors to $N$-point vortices \cite{garcia:choreography}, or the K\'arm\'an Vortex Street \cite{garcia:karman}.
-Recently, Hassainia and Hmidi \cite{HH:asymmetric-pairs} studied the case of asymmetric pairs, and Hassainia and Wheeler \cite{Hassainia-Wheeler-points} proved the existence of more general multipole patch equilibria.
+Also of noteworthy mention are the results of Crowdy and Marshall \cite{cm:growing} and \cite{cm:analytical} in which the authors, by means of finding exact solutions, constructed a class of analytical solutions starting from the corotating point vortex pair which then "grew" into two symmetrical vortex patches at the two stagnation points in the corotating frame.
+Interestingly, as the area of these patches grew, they acquired "arms" of vorticity that not only eventually touch each other but form an exact circle of irrotational fluid enclosing the two point vortices.